ERSchuler/R-Learning-Modules/README.md

 # R_Learning_Modules

-Series of learning modules created for the American University community.
-Reposted here.
+A series of learning modules and workshops created for the American University community.